Cabin Crew - DAN AIR REMEMBERED

 1992

 The uniform that came on stream in 1991 was hardly a change at all.
 The hat had been dropped - that's all - causing relief to some, but consternation to others.
 It is worth noting that ground grew who worked with Class Elite passengers wore a black uniform.
 All other ground crew had worn the same uniform as cabin crew previously.
 Except at Gatwick where the familiar brown Gatwick Handling uniform was worn.
+The hat was withdrawn as a mandatory requirement.
+Officials said that they acknowledged that it was old fashioned, but said that they could not re-design just a hat.
+A new uniform had been in the pipeline for 1993 - the airline's 40th anniversary.
+The airline said that they would 'revisit' the hat situation when the new uniform was in the final stages.

 Comments included.